RJ

 • No image jump when shifting gaze

-• Better suited for modern lifestyle with screens
+• Better for modern screen lifestyle

 ✗ CONS

-• Requires 3 to 7 days adjustment period
+• 3 to 7 days adjustment period

-• Slight peripheral blur on the outer edges of the lens
+• Slight peripheral blur on outer edges

 • Slightly more expensive than bifocals

-• Head movement (rather than eye movement) needed for zone changes
+• Head movement needed for zone changes

 Full Comparison Table